Men's Health

 Is the old wives’ tale about penis size being proportional to hand size true?
 You’re damn right it is.
 In a sense.

 One study, published in the Asian Journal of Andrology, revealed that men with longer ring fingers had proportionally longer penises to match.
-After considering the age, weight, height, digit ratio, individual finger length, and body mass index (BMI) of 144 men, they found that height and the length of the gap between index and ring fingers were the factors that made a difference.
+After considering the age, weight, height, digit ratio, individual finger length, and body mass index (BMI) of 144 men, they found that height and the gap between their ring fingers and index fingers were related to penis size.

 “Based on this evidence we suggest that the digit ratio can predict the adult penile size,” the study authors wrote.
-So if you want to confirm what you’re working with, look to your hands.
-But not just how big or small they are.
+So if you want to confirm what you’re working with, look at your ring finger and how much longer it is than your index, not just how big or small your mitts are.

 A Man’s Hands Might Have Something to Do With His Attractiveness

 Men with long ring fingers may be more prone to promiscuity because they’re too damn attractive, studies have shown.
-Although definitely not an excuse for cheating, when researchers had 49 women assess the attractiveness of 49 men, they found that men with longer ring fingers ranked higher than their peers.
-There’s little beyond this as far as an explanation, but it’s still a fascinating correlation.
+Although definitely not an excuse for cheating, when researchers had 49 women assess the attractiveness of 49 men, they found that men with longer ring fingers ranked higher than their peers in terms of facial attractiveness.
+Interestingly, the study authors found that this was only true for facial attractiveness, but not voice or body odor attractiveness.

 A Man’s Hand Size Predicts How He’ll Treat Women

 Men with longer ring fingers are more likely to smile, laugh, compromise, compliment, and listen attentively to women, according to one study of 78 men and 77 women.
-The longer their ring fingers, the kinder and more attentive the men seemed to be around women.
-Men with longer index fingers, however, argued a lot with the women in their lives.
+The longer their ring fingers, the kinder and more agreeable the men were to the women in their lives, whereas men with shorter ring fingers were a little more hot-headed toward the ladies.

 Longer Ring Fingers Mean More Sex and Fertility